stevensrmiller/AvaloniaWithoutXAML/samples/MultiThreading/README.md

 from the worker thread will throw an exception.
 Avalonia, like pretty much all modern GUI frameworks, is not thread safe.
 If it allowed calls to its API from any thread, it would foul up your screen pretty badly.
-Fortunately, posting a lambda to the UI thread's queue of pending jobs is very easy, and reads in your code almost as though you were making direct calls.
+Fortunately, posting a lambda to the UI thread's queue of pending jobs is very easy, while your code looks almost as though you were making direct calls.

 This example opens a window with a clock in it, shows the time for ten seconds, then exits.
 The time is updated from a worker thread, which also closes the